slip-slap/slip-slap.github.io/_posts/2017-03-01-language-english-a-recent.md

 #### Sentence
-1. Being kicked like a ball.
+1. Being kicked like a ball
+2. They are disconnected from the reality